-The Company issues performance-based equity awards which vest upon the achievement of certain financial performance goals, including revenue and income targets.
+Performance-based equity awards vest upon the achievement of certain financial performance goals, including revenue and income targets.
 Determining the appropriate amount to expense based on the anticipated achievement of the stated goals requires judgment, including forecasting future financial results.
 The estimate of the timing of the expense recognition is revised periodically based on the probability of achieving the required performance targets and adjustments are made as appropriate.
 The cumulative impact of any revision is reflected in the period of the change.
 If the financial performance goals are not met, the award does not vest, so no compensation cost is recognized and any previously recognized stock-based compensation expense is reversed.

-The Company issues equity awards with market-based vesting conditions which vest upon the achievement of certain stock price targets.
+Equity awards with market-based vesting conditions vest upon the achievement of certain stock price targets.
 If the awards are forfeited prior to the completion of the derived service period, any recognized compensation is reversed.
 If the awards are forfeited after the completion of the derived service period, the compensation cost is not reversed, even if the awards never vest.